 If you are able to use your home equity and have good or great credit, home equity loans and HELOCs will usually come with low interest rates and fair terms.
 Another perk is that you may be able to deduct the interest you pay on them and save money on your taxes.

-These two loan options let you use your home as collateral, but you can usually only borrow up to 85 percent of your home’s value across a first mortgage and second loan.
+You can usually only borrow up to 85 percent of your home’s value across a first mortgage and second loan.
 In addition, home equity loans and HELOCs come with an application process that is more involved than the one for personal loans.

 Who this is best for

-Home equity loans and HELOCs are a good choice if you have sufficient equity in their home and determined that solar panels are likely to add value to it.
+Home equity loans and HELOCs are a good choice if you have sufficient equity in your home and are determined that solar panels are likely to add value to it.
 These financing options are also worth considering if you don’t qualify for a personal loan with a good rate because of your credit.

 Solar panel tax benefits

 Solar panel costs can add up quickly.
 Fortunately, there are some tax incentives available to help you offset the costs.

 One of the best benefits is the federal government’s 26 percent tax credit on solar installations, available for homeowners who purchase and install solar panels on their primary or secondary residence in the United States.
 The credit will decrease to 22 percent in 2023 and phase out by 2024.

 Depending on where you live, you may also be eligible for state-sponsored tax incentives.
 For example, some states allow you to exchange your surplus solar power for credits on your energy bill.
 In other states, solar panels are exempt from sales tax.
 Check out the Database of State Incentives for Renewables & Efficiency to explore programs in your state.